charlesnicholson/nanoprintf/README.md

 nanoprintf is an implementation of snprintf and vsnprintf for embedded systems that, when fully enabled, aims for C11 standard compliance.

 nanoprintf makes no memory allocations and uses less than 100 bytes of stack.
-Compiling with all optional features disabled yields ~2.4KB of ARM Cortex-M object code, and compiling with all optional features enabled is closer to 5KB.
+Compiling with all optional features disabled yields ~2.3KB of ARM Cortex-M object code, and compiling with all optional features enabled is closer to 5KB.

 nanoprintf is a [single header file](https://github.com/charlesnicholson/nanoprintf/blob/master/nanoprintf.h) in the style of the [stb libraries](https://github.com/nothings/stb).
 The rest of the repository is tests and scaffolding and not required for use.

-nanoprintf is written in C89 for maximal compiler compatibility, and compiles cleanly at the highest warning levels on clang, gcc, and msvc in both 32- and 64-bit modes.
-C99 or C++11 compilers are required (for `uint64_t` and other types) if floating point conversion or large modifiers are enabled, but [pull requests that fix this](https://github.com/charlesnicholson/nanoprintf/issues/21) are welcome!
+nanoprintf is written in a minimal dialect of C99 for maximal compiler compatibility, and compiles cleanly at the highest warning levels on clang, gcc, and msvc in both 32- and 64-bit modes.
+It's _really_ hard to write portable C89 code, btw, when you don't have any guarantee about what integral type to use to hold a converted pointer representation.

 nanoprintf does include C standard headers but only uses them for C99 types and argument lists; no calls are made into stdlib / libc, with the exception of any internal double-to-float conversion ABI calls your compiler might emit.
 As usual, some Windows-specific headers are required if you're compiling natively for msvc.